OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 - Risk group, encoded with the color.
 > Note: The `miles per year` dimension is dropped in this case.

-If we restore the `number of thousands of miles driven per year` dimension, A programmer would write _rules_ like this (in Python):
+If we restore the `number of thousands of miles driven per year` dimension, a programmer would write _rules_ like this (in Python):
 ```python
 if age < 25:
   if speed > 140: